-Saint Marys, West Virginia (WV), the county seat of Pleasants County, was chartered in 1815 and named in 1859 by its founder, Alexander H. Creel, in honor of the Virgin Mary.
-According to legend, the mother of Christ appeared to Creel one night as the steamer upon which he was traveled passed the point on the where he afterwards established the town.
-The Cain House, which was established by Creel as a riverside inn and tavern, is listed on the National Register of Historic Places.
+According to Creel, Mary appeared to him one night as the steamer upon which he was traveling passed the point on the Ohio River where he later established the town.
+The Cain House, which he built as a riverside inn and tavern, is listed on the National Register of Historic Places.

 Lodging near Saint Marys, West Virginia